-How do I receive my refund?
+How do I receive my refund in second term?

 To receive your refund, Financial Services has to confirm you are eligible for a refund.
 You should email your request to firstname.lastname@example.org explaining the basis upon which you are requesting a refund.
 Once your eligibility is confirmed you must return your student ID with U-Pass sticker to Financial Services to finalize the refund.
 (A new student ID will be provided if necessary.)

 I have applied for a waiver, but my request has not been granted and I don’t understand why.

 Waivers will not be granted for the following reasons:

 - Distance or location of the student from the University when the student is commuting to the University to take classes